vmware-archive/pui-cursor/README.md

 });
 ```

 This code will work in isolation, but it has a race condition.
+If some other code updates the cursor (i.e.
-If, while you are waiting for `doSomethingAsync` to resolve, some other code
-updates the cursor, `$store.push("otherThing")`, the active cursor is now updated.
+`$store.push("otherThing")`) while you are waiting for `doSomethingAsync` to resolve, the active cursor has updated to
-When `doSomethingAsync` resolves, the handler attached to it will update the old cursor and not the new one.
+include "otherThing".
+When `doSomethingAsync` resolves, the handler attached to it will update the old cursor (that does
-In this example, it will call the callback without the `"otherThing"` addition to the store.
+not include "otherThing").
+The callback will be called with the old store, which does not have `"otherThing"`.

-This can sometimes be a very subtle bug,
-so cursors will print a "You are updating a stale cursor" warning in the console when it is happening.
+This bug can be hard to diagnose, so cursors will print a "You are updating a stale cursor" warning in the console when
+a stale cursor is being updated.

-The safer version of the code is
+The safer version of the code is:

 ```js
 doSomethingAsync().then((function(something){
   this.props.$store.push(something);